Nardianian/csound-vst3/README.md

  7. Save your DAW project, and re-open it to make sure that your plugin and its .csd have been loaded.

-This plugin does not implement presets.
+CsoundVST3 does not implement presets.
 The entire state of the plugin is the .csd file, which is saved and loaded as part of the DAW project.
 However, you can have as many CsoundVST3 plugins on as many tracks as you like, each with its own independent .csd file.